ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-9-2.md

-Chapter 9: Overcoming Challenges and Barriers: Managing Limited Resources and Budget Constraints
+Managing Limited Resources and Budget Constraints
 ================================================================================================

 Limited resources and budget constraints are common challenges organizations face when navigating digital transformation.
 In this chapter, we will explore strategies for managing limited resources and budget constraints.